redfoxgis/generate_plots/README.md

 The purpose of this repository:
 - Generate uniformly distributed plots (points) in forest stand polygons.
 - Plots are generated based on the size of the forest stand (acres).
-- No plot can be within 66 ft (1 chain) of a polygon boundary.
+- No plot can be within `n` distance of a polygon boundary.

 ![alt text](https://github.com/redfoxgis/generate_plots/blob/main/plots_screenshot.png)